-- Parametric snakes, where the curve is described continuously in a parametric form using basis functions such as B-splines [6]-[9], Fourier exponentials [10], [11] etc. - Geometric snakes, where the planar curve is represented as a level set of an appropriate 2-D surface [12]-[16].
+geometric snakes, where the planar curve is represented as a level set of an appropriate two-dimensional surface [12]-[16].

 The point-based approach can be viewed as a special case of parametric curve representation where the basis functions are uniform translates of a B-spline of degree zero; likewise, parametric approaches using smooth basis functions will tend to the point-based scheme as the number of basis functions increases.
-In general, however, representations using smooth basis functions require fewer parameters than point-based approaches and thus result in faster optimization algorithms [6], [10], [17].
+In general, however, representations using smooth basis functions require fewer parameters than point-based approaches and, thus, result in faster optimization algorithms [6], [10], [17].
 Moreover, such curve models have inherent regularity and hence do not require extra constraints to ensure smoothness [9], [17].